 Students should check their studio syllabus at the beginning of each semester to determine whether their class will be traveling during spring or fall recess and plan personal commitments accordingly.
 Students are responsible to make sure that their passports are up to date.
-If the country to be visited requires a visa, Lauren Kleinschmidt must be informed as soon as possible.
-Student trip contributions are built into the course as an additional fee.
-That fee will be adjusted later as the trip costs are finalized.
-If a student has questions or concerns regarding the student fee portion of the trip, they should email the dean immediately to discuss a payment plan or waiver.
-Students who cannot travel for whatever reason must notify their instructor and Lauren Kleinschmidt immediately.
-If airfare and lodging have already been purchased, the student will still be responsible for paying their portion of the trip's cost.
+If the country to be visited requires a visa, your instructor must be informed as soon as possible.
+Students may be charged a fee to offset the overall cost of travel, which will not exceed \$250 per trip

+Students who cannot travel for whatever reason must notify their instructor immediately.
+If airfare and lodging have already been purchased and are not refundable, the student will still be responsible for paying their portion of the trip's cost.